 Center for Civic Engagement (CCE): A program at St. Lawrence University with the primary mission of increasing and enhancing opportunities for students to be agents of positive social change both on and off campus.
-The CCE oversees the Community Based Learning Program and the Civic Engagement Themed Housing at SLU.
+The CCE oversees the Community Based Learning Program, the Community Mentor Program and the Civic Engagement Themed Housing at SLU.

 Civic Engagement: Active involvement that forges a positive relationship between the individual and community as a result of mutual understanding and communication.

 Community-Based Learning (CBL): Engagement in the community as an integrated part of an academic course.
 The course is shaped by active reflection on the part of the student.
 This may also be referred to as Service-Learning.